galkahana/pdf-recrypt/README.md

 # Building and Installing the project

+*PDFWriter requires openssl to supportd PDF 2.0 encryption. if not available it will fallback on disabling this feature.*

 Once you installed pre-reqs, you can now build the project.

 ## Create the project files